 For us to be sure about this, we need to ask you for a lot of information.
 And we need time to assess that information thoroughly.

 If you cannot meet the standards set out by the 5 key questions, we will refuse your application to register.

 How long it will take to apply

-Filling in the main form could, in some circumstances, take as much as 7 or 8 hours – a full working day.
-It’s likely to take at least 2 hours.
+Filling in the application could, in some circumstances, take as much as 7 or 8 hours – a full working day.

-Additionally, some of the preparation work may take several weeks.
-Here are some examples:
+Your preparation work may take several weeks.
+This includes: